I Am a Parent

 We have many workshops, courses, free articles and resources from which you can learn from Autistic people and from other parents.
 You might like to start by learning more about Autism generally, or you might like to read some articles about specific elements of relevance to your child, such as sensory, social, or communication differences.

 The more you learn, the more empowered you will be to make informed decisions, educate others and advocate for your child and your family.
 Please keep in mind, as you take on this task, that you cannot possibly learn everything all at once.
 Learning is a lifelong journey!
-As you learn more – and as your child grows and matures and is better able to communicate their needs to you – you will become more confident supporting their Autistic needs, and navigating thief Autistic differences within a non-autistic world.
+As you learn more – and as your child grows and matures and is better able to communicate their needs to you – you will become more confident supporting their Autistic needs, and navigating these Autistic differences within a non-autistic world.

 An Asian mother and young daughter are high-fiving and smiling as they sit behind a table that contains children's counting blocks.